Restioson/matrix-ops/README.md

 # matrix-ops

 A quick-and-dirty matrix row-operation calculator implemented with Rust.
-It's more of a personal-use tool so I'm releasing this with no support, command line features, or promises of future updates - simply in case the source may be useful to someone.
-The source is licensed under CC0.
+Source is licensed under CC0, and as of yet I make no commitment to maintain it.
+It is simply provided in case it will be useful to someone else.